-We serve the Gulf Coast out of our offices in Pensacola and Panama City Beach Florida.
+We serve as appraiser and forensic experts on the Gulf Coast out of our offices in Pensacola and Panama City Beach Florida.
 John Minor the founder of Complete was preceded in the contracting business by his father Art Minor who opened up a licensed plumbing, HVAC and electrical contractor in Gulf Breeze, Florida more than 35 years ago.
 Our experience with Pensacola, Gulf Breeze and the and the surrounding communities has been very special since our founding and has included restoring properties damaged by everything from fire, flood, hurricane and shoddy construction claims.
 We have worked every storm along the Gulf Coast going back to Fredrick, Erin, Opal, Ivan, Dennis and Hermine.